KyleDC/pong/README.md

 # Intro to Computer Science 2016
-## South Whidbey High School
+## South Whidbey High School, wilcommen aus Deutschland.

 ---

-The basic idea is to use a simple *Pong* game to learn some HTML, CSS, ProcessingJS, and github pages. ja
+The basic idea is to use a simple *Pong* game to learn some HTML, CSS, ProcessingJS, and github pages.

 ---